-Vehicles Affected: Approximately 5,400 model-year 2019 Ford Ranger pickup trucks built at the Michigan Assembly Plant Aug.
+Vehicles Affected: Approximately 18,000 model-year 2019 Ford Ranger pickup trucks built at the Michigan Assembly Plant Aug.
 1-Sept.
 27

-The Problem: Affected trucks had the climate control blower motor replaced from Oct.
-9 to Nov.
-22, 2019, per a previous recall.
-The replacement part used for that service may have been built with an improper clearance between an electrical terminal and the conductive base-plate slot that could result in a resistive electrical short, increasing the risk of the blower motor overheating, melting, smoking or causing a fire, increasing the risk of an accident or injury.
+The Problem: The climate control blower motor may have been built with an improper clearance between an electrical terminal and the conductive base-plate slot and could result in a resistive electrical short.
+This condition increases the risk of the blower motor overheating, melting, smoking or causing a fire, increasing the risk of an accident or injury.

-The Fix: Dealers will inspect the climate control blower motor date code and replace those built within a suspect timeframe for free.
+The Fix: Dealers will inspect the climate control blower motor and replace it, free of charge, if it is within the suspect part production dates.

 What Owners Should Do: Ford did not immediately announce an owner-notification schedule.
 Owners can call the automaker at 800-392-3673, the National Highway Traffic Safety Administration’s vehicle-safety hotline at 888-327-4236 or visit its website to check their vehicle identification number and learn more.

 Need to Find a Dealer for Service?
 Go to Cars.com Service & Repair to find your local dealer.
 To check for other recalls, and to schedule a free recall repair at your local dealership, click here: Ford Ranger

 - Recall Basics: Everything You Need to Know

 - My Car Is Recalled, But There’s No Fix Yet: What Do I Do?

 - Why Can Dealers Sell Used Cars With Unfixed Recalls?